Nata25/JS_11-12_carousel-plugin/readme.md

 ## JQUERY CAROUSEL SIMPLE PLUGIN

 Light jQuery plugin to build «smart» non-cyclic carousel which hides inactive inputs.

 ## Quick review

 Display optional number of slides at once.
 Add pagination on demand, with numbers or without.
 Choose between cyclic and non-cyclic modes.
 By default, the carousel is non-cyclic and left/right controls are dynamically hidden on breakpoints.
 With `cyclic` mode set to `true`, carousel changes direction to reach the first or the last slide depending on where we currently are.
+Both options are present in demo, with two variants of carousel.

 ## How to use